GaglianoTaliun-Lab/iron_cardio-neuro/README.md

 ‎1.
 Abstract

 ‎2.
 E-poster presented at the World Congress of Psychiatric Genetics 2023

-3. Outline of the code in this repository.‎
+3 .
+Outline of the code in this repository.

-‎**Abstract:‎‎**
+## ‎**Abstract:‎‎**

 Background: Iron is an essential mineral that supports numerous biological functions.
 Studies have reported associations between iron dysregulation and certain cardiovascular and neurodegenerative diseases, but the direction of influence is not clear.
 Our goal was to use computational approaches to better understand the role of genetically predicted iron levels on disease risk.